jonwyuen/battleship/README.md

     * Submarine - 3 hits
     * Destroyer - 2 hits
 * Each player take turns firing at each other's board until a player sinks all of the other's ships.
+* Each players board with ship locations and coordinates fired at can be found in the console.

 ## Installing